Climate Change Awareness

 1. Introduction: from climate change to climate crisis

 As we see from Module 1, the scientific evidence of human made climate change is undeniable.
 For over 20 years, the United Nations has tried to persuade the world’s 195 governments to agree to an effective international response.
 During this period, ice caps and glaciers have melted as the atmosphere has heated up.
 Extreme weather events have caused vast forest fires and floods.
-Across the world, greenhouse gas emissions are rising each year, reaching 40.8 billion tonnes in 2021:
+Across the world, greenhouse gas emissions are rising each year, reaching 52.3 Gigatonnes in 2025.

 Meanwhile, the crisis of climate migration is growing, with UN forecasts of over 200 million people displaced by flooding or prolonged drought by 2050.